2005-06 Tuition and Fees

 Agency Sponsored Payments

-has agreed in writing to reimburse Florida Community College
+in writing to reimburse Florida Community College for their

-entered the authorization, any registration fees due from the
+authorization, any registration fees due from the student for

-student for the term of the authorization will automatically
+the term of the authorization will automatically be charged

-to the College in the prescribed manner, the sponsored students
+to the College in the prescribed manner.
+Students are required

 Payment of Student Accounts Due the College